Terasology/Lost/README.md

 ### Special Structure Generation

-As you explore you might find buildings that contain treasures, secerts and puzzels.
+As you explore you might find buildings that contain treasures, secrets and puzzles.

 <details><summary>Spoiler regarding some puzzles.</summary>
 <p>